Abdelmageed99/Search-for-jobs/README.md

-This repo for search for job on Wuzzuf website
+This repo for search for jobs on Wuzzuf website

 Requirements :
 * BeautifulSoup